SFA Postgraduate Scholarship: 2025 Full-Term & Mid-Term Pathways

 - Tenable Institutions: NTU, NUS, SIT, SMU, SUSS, SUTD, and renowned overseas universities approved by SFA

-- Bond: Multi-year service with SFA (typically four years for local awards; six years for overseas studies)
+- Bond: Multi-year service with SFA (confirm current durations; past cycles cite around four years for local awards and six for overseas studies)

 What the Scholarship Covers